 The Shelf Life Community Story Project received partial funding in the form of a King County 4Culture Heritage grant and raised additional funds from local donors.
-All of the funds raised to date have been used to pay artists of color, to host community story workshops in the Shelf Life storefront, to have community stories transcribed, and to host a community open house and youth photo exhibit.
+All of the funds raised to date have been used to pay artists of color, to host community story workshops in the Shelf Life storefront, to have community stories transcribed, to host a community open house and youth photo exhibit, and to produce a ten-episode podcast.

 Donations to Shelf Life are tax-deductible through our Fiscal Sponsor, Fractured Atlas.
 The link below will take you directly to their online donation page for this project.